Seikai no Danshō: Radio drama

-CD Drama
+Drama CD

-"Birth" was released as a CD drama in 2001 ahead of the radio broadcast.
+"Birth" was released as a Drama CD in 2001 ahead of the radio broadcast.
 It was later included in the Banner of the Stars II radio drama CD-BOX (First Limited Edition) released in 2006 as an appendix along with the 5th episode "Childhood Prank".
 Also, the third episode "Blessing" was released as an appendix to the Crest of the Stars CD-BOX, the fourth episode "Ball Games" as an appendix to the Banner of the Stars CD-BOX, and the sixth episode "Jealousy" in Banner of the Stars III CD-BOX appendix.
 All of the above dramas were broadcast in 2006 after the end of the radio drama Banner of the Stars IV on FM Osaka.
 On February 23, 2011, "Contact", "Original Sin", "Annexation", "Childhood Friend" were released as "Star World Audio Drama CD Book with the Crest of the Stars and Banner of the Stars".
 For Bandai Namco Arts Official Shop December 25, 2019 release of "Seikai Series Complete Blu-ray BOX", "Separation of the Star World: Day of the Fall of Lakfakar" was recorded.